Non-Toxic Paints for Your Nursery or Kids' Rooms

 It's also critical to ventilate as much as you can while painting.
 Have all windows and doors open and a fan running if possible.
 Even a box fan in the corner will help!
 When you're not using the paint (whether it's a small break or overnight), keep the lid sealed securely on the container.
 This will prevent emissions from escaping while the paint isn't in use.

-What to Look for in a Nursery Safe Paint
+What to Look for in a Safe Paint

 Now that you know how to paint, which paint should you use?
 There are a ton of paints on the market right now that all boast different features.
 Who knew there were so many different paint finishes?!
 But here's what you really need to be on the lookout for:

-- Low or Zero VOCs.
+- Zero VOCs (volatile organic compounds).
 VOCs are toxic gasses that are released from solids or liquids.
 Basically they are released when paint dries.
 You know, the weird new paint smell?
 Well VOCs can irritate your eyes, nose, and throat but repeated and long term exposure can cause cancer and damage to the liver, kidney, and central nervous system (1).
-Also, some colors of paint have more VOCs than others, particularly darker pigments, so generally lighter colors have less VOCs.
+Also, the pigments added to paints can have VOCs, particularly darker pigments, so be on the lookout for paint with zero VOC colorants.

 - Avoid paints that are advertised as antimicrobial.
-Many paints contain a preservative, but paints that are advertised as antimicrobial may have other additives that are really just not necessary and there are no standards for efficacy (like does it actually kill harmful germs?
+Many paints contain a preservative to keep the paint fresh during storage, but paints that are advertised as antimicrobial may have other additives that are really just not necessary and there are no standards for efficacy (like does it actually kill harmful germs?
 And for how long?)
 It might sound good, but in reality they are also harmful to humans and don't do much (3).

-Our recommendations will take the guesswork out of choosing a nursery-safe paint brand, although you'll still have to pick the color!
-These paints are all low or zero VOCs and are free of APEs.
-The Benjamin Moore Natura, ECOS paint, and AFM Safecoat paints are more traditional latex paints that have great user reviews.
-We also included 2 options for milk paint, which are made from milk proteins and pigments.
+Our recommendations will take the guesswork out of choosing a non-toxic paint brand, although you'll still have to pick the color!
+These paints are all zero VOCs and are free of APEs.
+In addition to the standard latex paints, we also included 2 options for milk paint, which are made from milk proteins and pigments.
 Milk paints are a bit more work to use, but are easy to use once you get the hang of it and you can create antique or smooth finishes.
-They are also great for painting nursery furniture.
-No matter which paint brand you pick, you can feel safe about using these in a nursery.
-Just think, in a matter of months you'll have a sweet little one in a picture perfect nursery.
-So exciting!
-Let the nesting begin!
+They are also great for painting furniture and decorations.
+No matter which paint brand you pick, you can feel safe about using them.